sampurcell/redux-example/readme.md

 # Learn Redux

 A simple React + Redux implementation.
-This will be turned into a free video series once the app is totally fleshed out.
+This follows a guide by Wes Bos with added comments for clarification

 ## Running